-Dogs and cats abandoned by their owners often become stray and cause problems for local communities in Costa Rica.
+Domestic animals that are abandoned by their owners often become stray and cause problems for local communities in Costa Rica.
 Vet clinics and animal welfare organizations take these animals in and nurse them to full health before finding them new, loving homes.

 - Bathing and grooming animals

-- Helping with obedience training
+- Helping with training

 - Feeding animals

 - Cleaning cages and kennels